immutant/immutant/docs/guides/transactions.md

 ## Defining a transaction

-If you're familiar with [JTA], we make a `TransactionManager` available via the [[manager]] var, and everything else provided by the library is mostly a syntactic sugary glaze slathered on that instance.
+If you're familiar with [JTA], we make a `TransactionManager` available via the [[manager]] function, and everything else provided by the library is mostly a syntactic sugary glaze slathered on that instance.
 For example, the [[transaction]] macro will query the manager to see if a transaction is active.
 If so, it'll simply invoke its body.
 Otherwise, it'll start a new transaction, execute its body, and commit the transaction unless either an exception is caught or [[set-rollback-only]] is called, in which case the transaction is rolled back.
 Either way, it relies on the transactional components within the body to automatically enlist themselves as XA resources.